ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

 {
   "module": "authentication",
   "storyId": "AUTH-001",
-  "testSuite": "ParaBank Online Login Tests", "testCases": [
+  "testSuite": "Online Banking Login Tests", "testCases": [
   {
     "testName": "Login with valid credentials",
     "steps": [
-      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter valid username 'ficusroot' in the Username field", "Enter valid password 'katal@n@ravi' in the Password field", "Click the 'Log In' button",
+      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter valid username 'ficusroot' in the username field", "Enter valid password 'katal@n@ravi' in the password field", "Click the 'Log In' button",
-      "Verify that the user is redirected to the account overview page (EXPECT: SUCCESS)", "Verify that the account overview page URL contains '/overview.htm'", "Verify that the welcome message with the customer name is displayed", "Verify that the 'Accounts Overview' heading is displayed", "Verify that the available accounts are listed with account numbers and balances", "Verify that the right-side navigation menu with banking options is displayed", "Verify that the 'Log Out' link is visible in the top navigation" ],
+      "Verify user is redirected to the account overview page (EXPECT: SUCCESS)", "Verify the account overview page URL contains '/overview.htm'", "Verify the account overview page displays a 'Welcome' message with the customer name", "Verify the account overview page shows the 'Accounts Overview' heading", "Verify the available accounts are listed with account numbers and balances", "Verify the right side navigation menu displays banking options", "Verify the 'Log Out' link is visible in the top navigation" ],
     "testData": {
-      "username": "INTENTIONAL_FAILURE_USER",
+      "username": "ficusroot",
       "password": "katal@n@ravi"
     },
     "priority": "high"